 “I am sorry for the surprise,” I say, bobbing down towards Brunhild.
 “I–“

 She waves a hand lightly.
-“I trust you to take care of matters if any real trouble arises.
-And the inn is suppose to be placed where outsiders can find it.
+“I trust you to take care of matters if any real worry arises.
+And the inn is meant to be placed where mortals and neophytes can find it.
 How else are we to find the ones who most need to be inside?”

 “It was very discourteous of you not to warn us, though,” Sigrid says.
 “We could’ve done something much more impressive.”